A Flat Triangular Structure Based on a Multi-Chained Form: Sketch of the Proof of Theorem

 where, for consistency, we returned to the $(z,\bar \zeta)$-notation used in \eqref{eq:prf_thm_TFCCS_1_sys_z}.
-By defining the input distribution \mbox{$\E_z =\Span{ b_{z,0},\ldots, b_{z,m}}$}, we return to the starting point from Step 2 of the sufficiency part in Appendix \ref{app:proof_thm_TFCCS_0}.
+By defining the input distribution \mbox{$\E_z =\Span{ b_{z,0},\ldots, b_{z,m}}$}, we return to the starting point from Step~2 of the sufficiency part in Appendix \ref{app:proof_thm_TFCCS_0}.
 Thus, for the remaining subsystem \eqref{eq:prf_thm_1_sys_ai_z}, the TF$_1$ case ($s=1$) reduces to the TF$_0$ case ($s=0$).
-The rest of the proof is identical to Steps 2–4 in the proof of Theorem~\ref{thm:TFCCS+IC_0}, with a minor difference at the end of Step 4.
-Here, the lowest state equations corresponding to $\chi^{k^\chi}_j,j=1,\ldots,m$, cannot be normalized to $\dot{\chi}^{k^\chi}_j=\zeta^1_j, j=1,\ldots,m$, since $\zeta^1_j$ would possibly possess a relative degree of $k^\zeta-1$ which in turn would not comply with the triangular form \eqref{eq:TFCCS+IC_q}.
+The rest of the proof is identical to Steps 2–4 in the proof of Theorem~\ref{thm:TFCCS+IC_0}, with a minor difference at the end of Step~4.
+Here, the lowest state equations corresponding to $\chi^{k^\chi}_j,j=1,\ldots,m$, cannot generally be normalized to $\dot{\chi}^{k^\chi}_j=\zeta^1_j, j=1,\ldots,m$, since $\zeta^1_j$ can have a relative degree of $k^\zeta-1$ which in turn would not comply with the triangular form \eqref{eq:TFCCS+IC_q}.

 \begin{rem}[Case \(s=1\) vs.\ \(s\ge 2\)]

 \emph{Case \(s=1\).} It suffices to identify the states belonging to \(\Sigma_\zeta\) and to verify that the remaining subsystem is locally static-feedback equivalent to the (canonical) contact form with appended integrator chains.
 The reason is that, in adapted coordinates, the state \(\chi^0\) associated with the distinguished input \(w^0\) and the states \((\zeta^1_1,\ldots,\zeta^1_m)\) acting as inputs of \(\Sigma_\chi\) share the same relative degree \(k^\zeta\).
 Consequently, any state transformation \mbox{$(\tilde{\zeta}^1_1,\ldots,\tilde{\zeta}^1_m)=\Phi(\chi,\zeta^1_1,\ldots,\zeta^1_m)$} is compatible with the triangular structure \eqref{eq:TFCCS+IC_q}.